 In terms of dollar value, compensation for motor vehicle accidents can range from tens of thousands of dollars to millions of dollars.
 Here at Law Offices of Howard Craig Kornberg, we have helped numerous of our clients recover $2.5 million, $1.5 million and more, which you can see in our testimonials.

-Let our best car accident attorneys in Los Angeles determine the potential value of your motor vehicle accident claim, and get every dollar available in your case (and even more).
+Let our best car accident lawyers in Los Angeles determine the potential value of your motor vehicle accident claim, and get every dollar available in your case (and even more).

 A: You have every right to question “should I get an attorney after a car accident or not,” but know this: by hiring an auto accident lawyer, you don’t have anything to lose.